From the store to the stove to your sauce-slathered lips, here's our ultimate guide to making the best possible chicken wings.

 The question is whether to buy whole wings or pre-cut.
 The answer is to compare prices where you shop.
 You’ll save money by buying whole wings and cutting them up yourself, but you’ll save time by buying pre-cut wings.
 Which savings is more important to you?

 A whole chicken wing can be cut into three pieces: the drumette, the flat, and the tip.
 If you’ve never cut up a wing or need a refresher, this shows you how it’s done.
 Just cut it where it bends.

 Got it down?
-Time to reward yourself with the Arrested Development chicken dance.
-Then we’ll move to the cooking.
+Time to reward yourself with .
+Then we'll move to the cooking.